- Operating systems for Python development

 Unlike most Unix systems and services, Windows doesn’t include a system-supported installation of Python, but that doesn't mean that you can't program on Windows.
 The design is nice, you can customize most things and set them up as you like.
 It’s also cheaper than Mac OS X. At the beginning, you may have to install some things (for example, Python), but it takes just a few minutes.

-TIP: Look for helpful plugins which improve your productivity.
-If you're a Python developer, it's smart to pick tools that include features such as syntax correctness checking.
+TIP: During the setup process, take the time to search for and install helpful plugins that can significantly boost your productivity.
+If you're a Python developer, it's particularly wise to select tools that offer features like syntax correctness checking.

 Great text editors for Python/Django developers

-Sublime Text – a cross-platform, expanded, and highly configurable text editor written in C++ and Python.
-You can download and use it for free.
-However, the free version will display a message encouraging you to register and take advantage of its full, paid version.
+Sublime Text: Sublime Text is a cross-platform, highly configurable code editor written in C++ and Python.
+You can download and use it for free, but the free version occasionally prompts you to register or purchase the full, paid version.

-Vim is a highly configurable text editor for creating and changing any kind of text.
-It is included as "vi" in most UNIX systems and Apple OS X. Vim is rock-stable and continuously developed to become even more efficient.
+Vim: Vim is a highly configurable code editor known for its efficiency.
+It is included as "vi" in most UNIX systems and Apple's macOS.
+Vim is renowned for its stability and ongoing development to enhance efficiency further.